tufts-ml/hugheslab-onboarding/HOWTO_review_a_paper.md

 First, write the paper summary (what did they do?).

 Next, force yourself to list out 3 strengths as well as 3 weaknesses.
-Try to look at the *balance* between the two.
+Try to strike a *balance* between the two.

 Next, write out detailed comments on the weaknesses.

 Next, write your overall top-level summary.
 Should this be accepted?
 Would you recommend this paper to a colleague?

-Finally, read over the whole review... are you being fair?
+Finally, read over the whole review... are you being fair? is this the kind of review you'd like to receive?
 Is most of the review addressing the truly important strengths/weaknesses?